harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 If your build uses tee commands to print logs to the console, consider removing these commands or output these logs to a file that you can then [upload as an artifact](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/artifacts-tab) or [send by email](https://developer.harness.io/docs/continuous-integration/use-ci/build-and-upload-artifacts/drone-email-plugin).

-If your builds timeout with this error during stage initialization, and you are using a Kubernetes cluster build infrastructure, you can contact [Harness Support](mailto:support@harness.io) to enable a beta feature that shortens long environment variables, like commit messages and PR titles.
+If your builds time out with this error during stage initialization, and you're using a Kubernetes cluster build infrastructure, you can contact [Harness Support](mailto:support@harness.io) to enable a beta feature that shortens long environment variables, such as commit messages and PR titles.

 ### Can I get logs for a service running on Harness Cloud when a specific Run step is executing?